adus/portal-documentation/_posts/2026-01-30-pug-snowparade.md

   - notices
 ---

-We have rescheduled January's meeting for Tuesday, January 13, at 11 am.
+We have rescheduled January's meeting for Thursday, February 5, at 11 am.
 [Register here for meeting information.](https://pdx.zoom.us/meeting/register/kaOYtThwSUaT5lcrW3oAkQ) Double check that the meeting ID is 893 6103 3852.

 __Agenda__
 - General Updates & Announcements